nandansn/js-test-projects/contents/es6.md

 - on arrays use "for of" loop instead

 ### Object keys, values and entries
-- converts property names into array
+- keys - converts property names into array
-- converts property values into array
+- values - converts property values into array
-- converts both
+- entries - converts both name and value into 2 dimensional array

 ### Set Object